nicholasegurley/nicholasegurley.github.io/_posts/2025-11-19-introduction.md

 *What problem am I trying to solve?*

 A lot of people get stuck because they begin with equipment instead of needs.
 (Ask me how I know.)
-Don't try recreating a datacenter at home, or copying someone else's setup.
+Don't try recreating a datacenter at home or start by copying someone else's setup.
 Instead, identify practical use cases and let those drive the architecture.
 In my case, my goal was to design something useful, maintainable, and financially reasonable.

 If you're exploring a homelab, you're probably asking yourself the same questions.
 You may be trying to justify the cost or understand the purpose.
 List your needs first.